 Q&A | Dataflags by Fabio Lattanzi Antinori

-Dataflags is a series by artist Fabio Lattanzi Antinori.
+Dataflags is a series of immersive art by artist Fabio Lattanzi Antinori .
 Through exploring corporate systems and their fall from grace, he also examines the role data has in our contemporary society and highlights its failure as a complete independent narrative.
-Fabio used the Touch Board with Max/MSP and Electric Paint to print the giant sensors.
+Fabio used the Touch Board with Max/MSP and Electric Paint to print the large scale sensors.

 The piece was displayed in the Victoria & Albert Museum, London in September 2014 and was achieved with the Touch Board and Electric Paint.
-The printed sensors are concealed by another layer of black ink, and trigger a selection of the Lehmann Brothers financial trading data to be announced by an opera singer when touched.
+The printed sensors are concealed by another layer of black ink within the design, and trigger a selection of the Lehmann Brothers financial trading data to be announced by an opera singer when touched.

 Grace caught up with Fabio to find out more.